-85. In undertaking our assessment of detriment, we sought to estimate the extent of the allocative inefficiencies that could result from price increases under the RLBU, were it to operate as a typical commercial entity having regard to some constraints in price increases that might result from councillor push-back.
+- 84. Relevant detriments are detriments that are caused by the arrangement, including inefficiencies arising from the lessening of competition.
+Detriments will frequently include allocative, productive and dynamic efficiency losses. - 85.
+In undertaking our assessment of detriment, we sought to estimate the extent of the allocative inefficiencies that could result from price increases under the RLBU, if it was to operate as a typical commercial entity while also having regard to some constraints on price increases that might result from councillor opposition.
 We have also considered the extent to which productive or dynamic inefficiencies may arise from the proposed arrangement.